lurichiez-personal/SIRIM/replit.md

 - **Data preservation policy**: ALWAYS preserve existing user data when making improvements or modifications.
 Only delete or modify existing data when explicitly requested by the user
 - **Data cleaning policy**: NEVER clean operational data (gastos, ventas, contabilidad, facturas, clientes, empleados, etc.) unless explicitly requested.
 All client-entered data must be preserved during improvements
 - **Development approach**: Make improvements incrementally without affecting existing functionality or data
+- **CRITICAL: Master user credentials**: NEVER delete or modify the master user credentials (lurichiez@gmail.com / Alonso260990#).
+These credentials must be preserved at all costs and should NEVER be removed from the database under any circumstances

 ## System Architecture